This page provides information on the Global DMC rollout in the V-Ray tab of the Render Settings.

-Subdivs mult. – When Use local subdivs is enabled, this will multiply all subdiv values during rendering; you can use this to quickly increase/decrease sampling quality everywhere.
+Subdivs mult. – When Use local subdivs is enabled, this multiplies all subdiv values during rendering; you can use this to quickly increase/decrease sampling quality everywhere.
 This affects everything, except for the light cache, photon map, caustics and AA subdivs.
 Everything else (irradiance map, brute-force GI, area lights, area shadows, glossy reflections/refractions) is affected by this parameter.

 The following parameters are added to the list of visible settings available from the Global Switches rollout when set to the Advanced Render UI Mode.

 Min samples – Determines the minimum number of samples that must be made before the early termination algorithm is used.
-Higher values will slow things down but will make the early termination algorithm more reliable.
+Higher values slow things down but make the early termination algorithm more reliable.
 For most scenes, there is no need to adjust this parameter.

 Adaptive amount – Controls the extent to which the number of samples depends on the importance of a blurry value.
-It also controls the minimum number of samples that will be taken.
+It also controls the minimum number of samples that are taken.
 A value of 1.0 means full adaptation; a value of 0.0 means no adaptation.
 For most scenes there is no need to adjust this parameter.

 Noise threshold – Controls V-Ray's judgement of when a shading value is "good enough" to be used.
 This directly translates to noise in the result.
 Smaller values mean less noise, more samples, and higher quality.
-A value of 0.0 means that no adaptation will be performed.
+A value of 0.0 means that no adaptation is performed.
 For most scenes, there is no need to adjust this parameter.